 I am a founder of Databricks.
 Before that, I was a PhD student and then Postdoc in Computer Science in the AMPLab at the University of California, Berkeley.
-The focus of my research and work is on large scale distributed computing systems, such as those used by web companies like Google, Facebook, and Yahoo!
+The focus of my research and work is on large scale distributed computing systems like Hadoop, Spark, and Mesos.

 In particular, I am interested in resource management, scheduling, and rapid application development in cluster environments.
 I’ve worked on scheduling in Hadoop.
-I was one of the three creators of Mesos, a cluster scheduling system that has been adopted by Twitter as their private cloud platform.
+I was one of the creators of Apache Mesos, a cluster scheduling system that was adopted by Twitter, Apple and other companies as their private cloud platform.
 Mesos also spurred the creation of Mesosphere, a startup built around the project.
-I worked with systems engineers and researchers at Google on Omega (Eurosys paper), their next generation cluster scheduling system.
+I worked with systems engineers and researchers at Google on Omega, their next generation cluster scheduling system.
 I am passionate about seeding and building open source communities; I led the creation of Berkeley AMP Camps and the Apache Spark Summits.